VincNT21/project_kallaxy/server/documentation/endpoints.md

 -> *OK Response body example* :
 > See resource [Record](resources.md#record-resource)

 ### 4.4.
-DELETE /api/records -- Delete a record
+DELETE /api/records -- Delete a record with its medium ID
 -> *Description* :
->Delete a record based on given record's ID
+>Delete a record based on medium's ID (from request body) and user's ID (from request header's access token)
 >Empty response's body

 -> *Request headers* :